 13 rows in set

-If the displayed format is different from the example, you can execute the following commands to change the format:
+If the display format in the preceding example is different from the one in the sample, you can execute the following statements to change the format:

 obclient>ALTER SESSION SET NLS_DATE_FORMAT = 'YYYY-MM-DD HH24:MI:SS';